How about this great headline here in the Los Angeles Times?

 What do you mean?

-Whether they're evil individual people or not, I don't know, but liberalism's evil.
+Whether they're evil individual people or not, I don't know, but liberalism is evil.

 They are never placated, never satisfied.

-But uh first I'd like to sing the high praises of Maha Russian and do a quick shout out to my conservative parents and now Washington Red Central New York.
+But uh, first i'd like to sing the high praises of Maha Rushy and do a quick shout out to my conservative parents in now Washing Red, Central New York.

-Um my vote would be for Chris Christie first, Jim Dement, second, Helen and Bachman, third, and then maybe Rudy Giuliani for attorney general.
+Um, my vote would be for Chris Christie first, Jim Dement second, Palen And Bachman third, and then maybe Rudy Giuliani for attorney general.

-Shouldn't they uh instead seek to dissolve Fanny and Freddie and move the Department of Education back to the States?
+Uh instead seek to dissolve Fannie AND Freddie and move the Department OF Education back to the states?

-In an ideal world, yeah, you get rid of the education department and a bunch of other government institutions, and then you you uh you shut down Fanny and Freddie.
+Well yes, in an ideal world yeah, you get rid of the Education Department, a bunch of other government institutions.

 That's an idealistic thing to do.

-Reagan wanted to close down the Department of Education, for example.
+Reagent to close down the Department OF Education, for example.

 This is a trick, by the way.

-Every little commie SOB on liberal cable networks is asking every Republican guest, what about the debt ceiling?
+Every every little commie sob on liberal cable networks is asking every Republican guest, what about the debt ceiling?

-We're reaching our debt limit, and of course, they want guys like Cantor and Pence, whoever the guests are, to come on television.
+And of course, they want guys like Canter and Pence, whoever the guests are, to come on television.

-Oh, yeah, we got to raise the debt ceiling to keep the government going.
+Oh yeah, we got to raise the debt city to keep the government going.

-Well, then if uh if you if you say that we got to raise a debt sitting, how can you possibly talk about cutting the deficit?
+Well then, if you, if you say that we got to raise the debt city, how can you possibly talk about cutting the deficit?

 How can you possibly talk about reducing the size of government?

-Why don't you let the debt sitting not be raised and let some stuff that because this is not how nobody is draconian here.
+Why don't just let the debt city not be raised and let some stuff that, because this is not how.

 But all of this is a trap.